phaistos-networks/KMS/README.md

 KMS is inspired by Google KMS, AWS KMS and Hashicorp's Vault.

-# Building KMS
+## Building KMS
 You need clang++ 5.0 to compile it.
 Just type `make` and it should build KMS in a few seconds.
-The KMS in this repository uses
+The KMS in this repository uses:
 - https://github.com/dsprenkels/sss
 - https://github.com/nlohmann/json
 - https://github.com/Cyan4973/xxHash